November 8, 2019

 What is a salvage title?

-A salvage title is generally given to cars that have significant damage, are labeled a “total loss” by an insurance company, or if the damage to a vehicle costs more to fix than the total value of the vehicle.
+A salvage title (sometimes referred to as a branded title) is generally given to cars that have significant damage, are labeled a “total loss” by an insurance company, or if the damage to a vehicle costs more to fix than the total value of the vehicle.

 Salvage vehicle titles vary in each state so you should look into your state’s laws.
 In Colorado, for example, salvage titles are not given to cars that qualify as a collector’s item.
 In Ohio, salvage titles can be given to abandoned vehicles (even if they aren’t damaged).